APCSLowell/GoogleBillboard/README.md

 Suggested steps to complete the assignment
 ------------------------------------------
 1. Go to [http://codingbat.com/home/simona1@sfusd.edu](http://codingbat.com/home/simona1@sfusd.edu), log in, and do the isPrime problem
 2. Now you are ready to start the project.
-Fork and clone this repository
+Fork and clone down this repository
 3. In draw() use String substring(int beginIndex,int endIndex) to pull out ten consecutive digits of e at a time.
 Convert them to doubles with Double.parseDouble().
 Here's an example:
      String digits = e.substring(2,12);
      double dNum = Double.parseDouble(digits);